 Scoring out 'players'.
 Though it's difficult to do, banks will score out people they think are playing the system.

-This means in general, credit limits are lower and it's more difficult to get accepted than a few years ago.
+I general, credit limits are lower and it's more difficult to get accepted than a few years ago.

 Full info and tips on how to boost your credit score are in the Credit Rating guide.